dominikrys/dominikrys.github.io/content/posts/disable-udp-checksum-validation/index.md

 sudo nft 'add rule input_table input ip protocol udp udp checksum set 0'
 ```

-This rule will set the UDP checksum of every received IP UDP packet to 0.
+This rule will set the UDP checksum of every received IP UDP packet to 0, which applications won't validate.

 Your machine will now ignore UDP checksums of received packets!
-Feel free to test it using Scapy.
+Feel free to test this using Scapy.

-To make the rule persistent across reboots, I'd recommend reading through  [this short guide to `nftables`](https://wiki.nftables.org/wiki-nftables/index.php/Quick_reference-nftables_in_10_minutes).
+To make the rule persistent across reboots, I'd recommend following the advice in [this short guide to `nftables`](https://wiki.nftables.org/wiki-nftables/index.php/Quick_reference-nftables_in_10_minutes).

 ## Ignoring UDP checksums using socket options